apache/cxf/distribution/src/main/release/samples/jax_rs/websocket_web/README.txt

 To remove the target dir, run mvn clean".

-You can use the same clients included in JAX-RS WebSockt Demo.
+You can use the same clients included in JAX-RS WebSocket Demo.
 Refer to samples/jax_rs/websocket/README.txt for more information.